Computing and Using Minimal Polynomials: A Modular Approach for Minimal Polynomials

 The conclusion of the proposition above motivates the following definition.

 \begin{definition} Let $f \in P$ be a polynomial, and let $p$ be a prime number.
 Then $p$ is called a \textbf{usable prime for $f$ with respect to $(I, \sigma)$} if it does not divide $\den(f)\cdot\den_\sigma(I)$.
 If~$I$ and $\sigma$ are clear from the context, we say simply a \textbf{usable prime}.
-A prime which is not usable is called \textbf{ugly}.
-It follows from the definition that, for a given input $(f, I, \sigma)$, there are only finitely many ugly primes, and it is easy to recognize and avoid them. \end{definition}
+It follows from the definition that, for a given input $(f, I, \sigma)$, there are only finitely many unusable primes, and it is easy to recognize and avoid them. \end{definition}

-\subsection{Good and bad primes}
+\subsubsection{Good and Bad Primes}

 In this subsection we refine the definition of usable.